Housing Complaints Policy

 • The resident has previously withdrawn the complaint after receiving the Stage 1 response

-10.10 Where possible, the Stage 2 decision will be communicated within 20 working days of the request to escalate.
-If this is not possible, an explanation and a date by when the Stage 2 response should be received will be provided; this should not exceed a further 10 days without good reason
+10.14 Where possible, the Stage 2 final response will be communicated within 20 working days of the complaint being acknowledged.
+If this is not possible, an explanation and a date by when the Stage 2 response should be received will be provided, together with the contact details of the Housing Ombudsman, to the resident and agreement sought; the extension will not exceed a further 20 days without good reason.

 Third Party complaints

-11.1 Where the Council receives a complaint relating to work carried out by a third party it has commissioned to provide services on its behalf, it will acknowledge receipt of these within 5 working days.
+11.1 Where we receive a complaint relating to work carried out by a third party we have commissioned to provide services on our behalf, the complaint will be dealt with in accordance with this policy.

-11.3 In order for the matters to be investigated, the Council will need to share the details of the complaint with the third-party organisation and will seek agreement from the resident to do this.
+11.2 In order for the matters to be investigated, we will need to share the details of the complaint with the third party organisation and will seek agreement from the resident to do this.

-11.4 The Council will ordinarily ask the third party provider to investigate the issues raised and inform it of the findings.
+11.3 In the first instance, we will ordinarily ask the third party provider to investigate the issues raised and inform us of the findings.

 The role of the Housing Ombudsman Service